-Before you start shopping for your new equipment, there are a few things you need to take note of.
-First, decide exactly what items you’ll be storing and how much of each; this will determine the number of sections you need your new box to have.
-Next, think about where in your building the unit will be installed to help you determine the type of door you want and the best compressor location.
+Before you start shopping for a glass door cooler, there are a few things you need to take note of.
+First, decide exactly what items you'll be storing and how much of each; this will determine the number of sections you need your new box to have.
+Next, think about where in your building your glass door coolers will be installed to help you determine the type of doors you want and the best compressor location.

 Number of Sections

 Interior space is sometimes measured in terms of cubic feet, but because you can't typically use up every single cubic foot, it's better to think in terms of how many shelves you need.
 These units usually include four shelves per section, with the option to buy more if needed.
 Err on the side of too big if you're unsure of how many sections you need.
 An overfilled glass door merchandiser will be unable to maintain safe temperatures and might even break down.
 It also won't keep your drinks and other items at temperatures customers expect them to be.

 Choosing a Door Type